 HOW PROCESS GROUPS WORK

-The therapist’s role in a process group is largely one of observation and facilitation as group members discuss a range of topics that arise.
-Interpersonal process group therapy takes a psychodynamic approach to helping individuals create change in their lives.
+The therapist’s role is largely one of observation and facilitation as group members discuss a range of topics that arise.
+Interpersonal therapy takes a psychodynamic approach to helping individuals create change in their lives.
 Under this approach, the process group by nature becomes a microcosm of how group members relate to the people in their daily lives.
 The group forms bonds and becomes a community with its own unique culture and identity.

 During discussion, the therapist continually monitors three dynamics:

 - The psychological functioning of each individual group member

 - How group members are relating to one another

 - How the group as a whole is functioning

 As the group discusses an issue, the therapist helps keep the conversation productive and may ask questions to help clarify participants’ statements, make a point or move the conversation in a relevant direction.
 Any intervention the therapist chooses to use will impact all three group dynamics, and the goal is to strike a balance so that each dynamic receives optimal attention and serves the needs of each individual and the group.